iuctil/tla/content/bplp/bp/telemedicine.md

 toc: true
 ---

+> Who is this for?
+I'd like to target end-users, everyday people. hospital / clinic picks e-health vendor / technologies and patient doesn't have much say in that.. but we can catalog different hostpitals / clinics and show if (and which?) telemedicine capabilities are offered .. so they can pick which clinic to use? (do they have options?)

+>

 Telehealth (also called e-health or mobile-health) is a broader terminology used to describe not just patient and doctor interaction but cases such as doctors exchanging medical information between them, or augmenting capabilities of a clinic by connecting patients to doctors else where.

+e-health is essentially the use of communication technologies and data transfer for the delivery of remote healthcare.

 # Technologies